-Your personal information will be processed by The Temple Row Wealth Management team initially.
-After this, your data will be processed by On-line Partnership Group Limited on behalf of its subsidiary company, The On-Line Partnership Limited.
+Your personal information will be processed by The Temple Row Financial team initially.
+After this, your data will be processed by Salix Wealth Limited on behalf of its subsidiary company.
 They act as our Principal for regulatory purposes.
 We can assure you, all parties will process your personal data in accordance with this privacy notice.

 Though there are some legal exceptions, if we need to process your personal data for a purpose unrelated to those you have been informed of, we will let you know.